 Even though garlic isn’t planted until the fall, try your best to plan in advance and order your garlic seed early!
 Most online retailers will open up pre-orders for garlic during the summer, and will ship it out in late summer to early fall.
 We just ordered ours – it is currently late July.
 Here is the kicker: many places sell out fast and early!
 If you wait until planting time, you’ll have very slim pickings.

-In a pinch, you can plant organic garlic cloves from the grocery store or local farmer’s market, but success is slightly less guaranteed.
-Also, you’ll have less control over the selection available.
+Check your farmer’s market too!
+The garlic they sell locally should grow well in your region.
+In a pinch, you can plant organic garlic cloves from the grocery store, but success is slightly less guaranteed.
+Also, you’ll have less control over the selection available (stores usually sell softneck).
 If you do go this route, I emphasize: get organic!
 Inorganic produce is often irradiated or treated with sprouting inhibitors.
 Ew.

 HOW TO GROW GARLIC

 Garlic has a crazy long growing season!
 It is traditionally planted in the fall, usually sometime between late September to late November, depending on your climate.
 Mid-October is a safe bet for most locations.
 We generally plant our garlic in the last week of September or first week of October.

 After planting, the cloves should begin to sprout in the fall, and also start to establish their root systems.
 They’ll go dormant over the winter, resume growth in the spring, and be ready to harvest early to midsummer.
 If you miss the window for fall planting, cloves can also be planted in late winter to early spring, as soon as your soil thaws enough to work.
 However, fall planted garlic will produce bigger, superior bulbs.